This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Breathtaking sunsets in Fira

-A great place to enjoy a bottle of local wine with the best sunset views over the blue-domed churches of Fira is the quaint PK Cocktail Bar.
+A great place to enjoy a bottle of local wine and take in the best sunset views over the blue-domed churches of Fira is the quaint PK Cocktail Bar.

 This image shows sunset from Fira.
 The sun sets behind the volcano.